 Learn to see conflict as an opportunity to grow closer to others.
 Conflict and disagreements are inevitable in human relationships.
 Two people can’t possibly have the same needs, opinions, and expectations at all times.
 However, that needn’t be a bad thing.
 Resolving conflict in healthy, constructive ways can strengthen trust between people.
 When conflict isn’t perceived as threatening or punishing, it fosters freedom, creativity, and safety in relationships.

-The Language of Emotional Intelligence – Review of Dr. Jeanne Segal’s book offers specific methods to improve your emotional Intelligence skills.
+The Language of Emotional Intelligence – A review of Dr. Jeanne Segal’s book, which offers specific methods to improve your emotional intelligence skills.
 (PsychCentral)

 10 Ways to Enhance Your Emotional Intelligence – Tips to improve your EQ.
 (Psychology Today)

 Emotional Intelligence in the Workplace (PDF) – How to build and practice EQ to improve your success at work.
 (USF)